aaronksaunders/clerk-nuxt-example/README.md

 -   Node.js (v18 or higher)
 -   npm or Yarn
 -   Clerk Account: Obtain your `NUXT_PUBLIC_CLERK_PUBLISHABLE_KEY` and `NUXT_CLERK_SECRET_KEY` from your Clerk Dashboard.
+-   **Clerk JWT Template Configuration**: Configure a custom JWT template named `organization_roles` in your Clerk Dashboard.
+This template must include claims for user organization memberships, their roles, and organization types (host/attendee).
+Refer to `docs/clerk-organizations-requirements.md` for an example claim structure.

 ### Installation